R-Sabajo/Foleon_publications/readme.md

 Acceptance criteria:

-* As a user I want to be able to display a list of (my) publications;
+- As a user I want to be able to display a list of (my) publications;
-* As a user I want to be able to filter the publications;
+- As a user I want to be able to filter the publications;
-* As a user I want to be able to search the publications by name;
+- As a user I want to be able to search the publications by name;
-* As a user I want to be able to display a publication’s information;
+- As a user I want to be able to display a publication’s information;

+Run the Application by opening index.html and login with your credentials